 Nepal: A brief history and present scenario

-In the Present context in Nepal, the government is not static.
-Several political parties can’t run the government more than 9 months.
+In the present context in Nepal, the government is not static.
+Several political parties can’t run the government for more than 9 months.
 It applies especially in the case of communist parties.
 Nepal proclaimed a new constitution in 2015, which is still on the way to be practically applicable.
-Some people are demanding for the amendment.
+Some people are demanding the amendment.
 But a large number of people are against the amendment in the constitution.

 One of the problems in the country is the problem of the division of different provinces.
 It is severe in the Madhesh.
-As it is connected with the India and have free borders, the demand to have a secular terai province has gone to debate.
+As it is connected with India and have free borders, the demand to have a secular terai province has gone to debate.
 Many constitution experts and historians along with geological experts are denying this demand, but surprisingly, they are demanding.
 On the one hand, it is a border region and on the other, people are making it a safe zone to increase criminal activities.

 Madesh is not only notorious, but it is the important economic hub of the country.
 Almost the factories lie there and things are transported via Madhesh.
 It should be systematic and various possibilities should be searched in terms of development.
 This is a policy of the government to decentralize the development plans.
 It makes villages stronger and they become economically and politically powerful.

 Despite some social confusions and immature behaviors of the political parties, Nepal is having a significant turn in the economy.
 Tourism, hydro-power, modern agriculture, and other sustainable development are taking place.
 After Kulman Ghising came to Nepal Electricity Authority, there has not been load shedding in the Kathmandu valley even in the midwinter.
 In previous years, there was a huge electricity cut.
 Many travel operators are happy with the increasing number of tourists.
 They are planning to take this campaign all over the country.